st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 This is the easiest way: Just start the script for MIPS- or ARM-builds (Don't forget to make it executable before!)

 Applying these shell scripts is only needed, if you are working with "git clean -dxf" (e.g. 1st build after cloning repo, after updating repo, ...) for cleaning sources.
-Cleaning sources only with "make clean" these scripts (step 3.-10.) are not needed anymore.
+By cleaning sources with "make clean", these scripts are not needed for step 3.-10. anymore.
+Step 11 has to be done, though.

 BR